 Note: When this action launched, it encouraged using Amazon's tagging functionality to label products infected with DRM.
 Amazon has since eliminated the ability to tag products, but you can take action by writing reviews that will alert others to the presence of DRM in products sold by Amazon.

 One of the most important steps in fighting DRM is making sure people know that products have DRM.
-Unfortunately, Amazon doesn't tell people this, so we make use of their tagging functionality to help label products that are infected.
+Unfortunately, Amazon doesn't tell people this, so we write reviews to help identify products that are infected.

-All the international Amazon websites allow customers to review products.
-Review a DRM product NOW as a way to warn others of the problems they may face because of DRM.
+All Amazon websites worldwide allow customers to review products.
+Review a DRM-locked product NOW as a way to warn others of the problems they may face because of DRM.
 If you see a product review that points out the DRM problems you can also rate that review so others will see it.
 If you aren't sure whether or not a product has DRM or not, use Amazon's questions feature to ask the seller.
 Their response will be public.

-Your participation will ensure that thousands of products get tagged and reviewed, and hundreds of thousands of consumers, maybe millions, will be warned about DRM.
+Your participation will ensure that thousands of products get reviewed, and hundreds of thousands of consumers, maybe millions, will be warned about DRM.
 Nice!

 * We do not advocate the use of Amazon, or the creation of Amazon accounts for the purpose of shopping, there are serious privacy concerns about how Amazon collects data from users through their click stream and shopping habits.